Symmetry-Aware Transformer Training for Automated Planning: Related Work

-\mypar{Learning for Planning with Graph Neural Networks} GNNs~\cite{scarselli2008graph} have become the predominant deep learning architecture for learning directly from structured planning problem representations~\cite{stahlberg-et-al-icaps2022,stahlberg-et-al-kr2022,chen2024graph,staahlberg2025learning,horvcik2025state}.
-Their inherent inductive bias towards processing graph-structured data, where nodes and edges can represent atoms and their relationships, aligns well with the relational nature of planning problems.
-However, standard GNNs are theoretically bounded by their expressive power, aligning with the 1-dimensional Weisfeiler-Lehman (WL) test~\cite{gnn-limits1}.
-This limitation means they may struggle to learn functions that require distinguishing graph structures indistinguishable by the WL test.
-Approaches like higher-order GNNs~\cite{beyond-c2} have been explored to lift this expressiveness barrier for planning tasks.
-While GNNs have shown considerable success, they have not been exploited in generating plans in the context of next-token generation.
+\mypar{Learning for Planning with Graph Neural Networks} GNNs~\cite{scarselli-et-al-ieeenn2009} are the predominant deep learning architecture for learning directly from structured planning problem representations~\cite{stahlberg-et-al-icaps2022,stahlberg-et-al-kr2022,chen-thiebaux-neurips2024,stahlberg-et-al-aaai2025,horcik-et-al-aaai2025}.
+Their inductive bias towards processing graph-structured data, where nodes and edges can represent atoms and their relationships, aligns well with the relational nature of planning problems.
+However, standard GNNs are theoretically bounded by their expressive power, aligning with the 1-dimensional Weisfeiler--Lehman (WL) test~\cite{xu-et-al-iclr2019}, and may struggle to distinguish WL-indistinguishable graph structures.
+Approaches like higher-order GNNs~\cite{stahlberg-et-al-aaai2025} have been explored to lift this expressiveness barrier for planning tasks.
+Despite their success, GNNs have not been exploited for generating plans in the context of next-token generation.

 \mypar{Transformers for Planning and Structured Data} Applying transformer architectures directly to structured planning problem inputs is less common than using GNNs.
-One notable example is \emph{PlanGPT}~\cite{plangpt}, which treats planning as a sequence generation task.
-Similarly, \emph{Dualformer}~\cite{dualformer} uses transformers trained on search traces for navigation and puzzle tasks.
-A significant challenge for these sequence-based models on planning problems is extrapolation to larger instances.
-Transformers, particularly those relying on learned absolute positional encodings, are often limited in their ability to generalize to sequence lengths significantly different from those seen during training \cite{dualformer,plangpt}.
-While methods like iterative self-training~\cite{improving-transformers} showed that transformers can be trained to extrapolate on some tasks---including graph-encoded mazes---this often requires complex multi-round training strategies.
+Notable examples include \emph{PlanGPT}~\cite{rossetti-et-al-icaps2024}, which treats planning as a sequence generation task, and \emph{Dualformer}~\cite{su-et-al-iclr2025}, which trains transformers on search traces for navigation and puzzle tasks.
+A key challenge for these sequence-based models is extrapolation to larger instances.
+Transformers, particularly those relying on learned absolute positional encodings, are often limited in their ability to generalize to sequence lengths significantly different from those seen during training~\cite{su-et-al-iclr2025,rossetti-et-al-icaps2024}.
+Methods like iterative self-training~\cite{lee-et-al-icml2025} show that transformers can be trained to extrapolate on some tasks, including graph-encoded mazes, but typically require complex multi-round training strategies.
 To the best of our knowledge, training transformers for out-of-distribution extrapolation on STRIPS planning problems \emph{without} such multi-stage fine-tuning remains an open challenge.